cgiffard/Behaviour-Assertion-Sheets/README.md

 *	Comprehensive test suite
 *	Very solid cleanup
 *	Load in HTML/XML to test against from disk using `bas` CLI tool
+*	Lots more test functions (for conditions and assertions)

 #### Further down the road